What’s your favorite festive appetizer? This Cranberry Walnut Cheese Ball is a beautiful way to start any holiday meal!

 If I could eat whatever I chose for holiday get togethers, I’m pretty sure I would be fine filling up on just the appetizers.
 (Well, I might need to save a little room for dessert, of course.)
 And of all the appetizers I’ve had, cheese balls are probably one of my favorites.
 Though I’d never tried to make my own until recently, I‘m happy to say that they’re not only delicious, they’re easy to put together!

-This festive cheese ball combines the standard cream cheese and cheddar with a sweet tang from orange zest and dried cranberries.
+This festive Cranberry Walnut Cheese Ball combines the standard cream cheese and cheddar with a sweet tang from orange zest and dried cranberries.
 Rolling it in additional dried cranberries and walnuts gives the finished product a wonderful tart crunch.

 Though there are endless delicious variations on cheese balls out there, I like to add as many health benefits as I can to every recipe I put together.
 Cranberries and walnuts are full of nutrition!

-Walnuts have been shown to reduce the risk of prostate and breast cancer, support cardiovascular health, keep cholesterol levels healthy by boosting ALA (plant-based omega-3 fat alpha-linolenic acid), and have the highest antioxidant activity among other nuts.
+Walnuts have been shown to reduce the risk of prostate and breast cancer, support cardiovascular health, and keep cholesterol levels healthy by boosting ALA (plant-based omega-3 fat alpha-linolenic acid).
+They have the highest antioxidant activity among other nuts.
 Their powerful polyphenols help scavenge almost all the disease-causing free radicals from the human body, too!

-They’re also full of neuroprotective compounds, including vitamin E, folate, melatonin, the B-complex vitamins riboflavin, niacin, thiamin, pantothenic acid, vitamin B-6, and folates, and minerals such as manganese, copper, potassium, calcium, iron, magnesium, zinc, and selenium.
+They’re also full of neuroprotective compounds, including vitamin E, folate, melatonin, the B-complex vitamins riboflavin, niacin, thiamin, pantothenic acid, vitamin B-6, and folates.
+And they contain minerals such as manganese, copper, potassium, calcium, iron, magnesium, zinc, and selenium.